Pell's $6 Billion Dollar Gender Gap

 The group to benefit most from The Federal Pell Grant system has been our daughters.
-Pell spends $6 billion more per year educating our daughters than it does educating our sons and there are several reasons.
+Pell spends over $6 billion more per year educating our daughters than it does educating our sons and there are several reasons.

 Pell awards a higher percentage of grants to females than males.
 (Males are disproportionately underfunded by the Pell system.)

 Pell does not award Pell Grants to males who have not registered for Selective Service, a male only criterion.

 Pell awards more grants to females because more of our daughters attend college.

 Pell does not award grants for many trade programs.

 It’s important to understand how the above distinctions perpetuate the college gender gap and the pathways to careers for our nation's sons.
 In the 2011-12 academic year, women received over $6 billion more in Pell Grant funding than men, and women who applied were more likely to receive a grant than men.
 According to data from the National Center for Educational Statistics, 44.8% of women and 36.5% of men in undergraduate programs received Pell Grants in the 2011-12 academic year; a difference of 8.3% that provided more females, particularly females from lower incomes brackets, with more opportunities to attend college than males from lower income brackets .

 When Pell Grant funding dropped in 2016, funding for males dropped from 36.5% to 34%, a decrease of 2.5 percent.
 Women receiving Pell Grants dropped from 44.8% to 43.1%, a drop of 1.7%.